realA10001986/Time-Circuits-Display/install/README.md

-This folder holds
+This folder holds all files necessary for immediate installation on your Time Circuits Display.
+Here you'll find
-- the pre-compiled binary of the current firmware,
+- a pre-compiled binary of the current firmware,
 - the audio files for this very version of the firmware

 ### Firmware installation

-If a previous version of the Time Circuits firmware was installed on your device, you can upload the provided pre-compiled binary ("timecircuits-A10001986.ino.nodemcu-32s.bin") to update to the current version: Go to the Config Portal, click on "Update" and select the pre-compiled binary file provided in this repository.
+If a previous version of the Time Circuits firmware was installed on your device, you can upload the provided pre-compiled binary to update to the current version: Go to the Config Portal, click on "Update" and select the pre-compiled binary file provided here ("timecircuits-A10001986.ino.nodemcu-32s.bin").

-For a fresh installation, using the Arduino IDE: Download the sketch source code, all required libraries (info in the source code) and compile it.
+For a fresh installation, using the Arduino IDE or PlatformIO: Download the sketch source code, all required libraries (info in the source code) and compile it.
 Then upload the sketch to the device.
-Alternatively, you could use PlatformIO.
 This method is the one for fresh ESP32 boards and/or folks familiar with Arduino programming.

 ### Audio file installation